-What Gazelle Intense Looks Like for Us
+What a Gazelle Intense Day Looks Like for Us

 I stay home with the kids all day and blog, do virtual assistant work and freelance writing when the kids are napping and after they go to bed.
-On the weekend, I typically leave the house for about 4 hours on both Saturday and Sunday to get more freelance work done.
-I estimate that I am working 25 hours a week from home, and my husband is putting in another 20 hours a week at home doing work that will further his career and hopefully lead to a high paying, tenure track job in a few years.
+On the weekend, I typically leave the house for about four hours on both Saturday and Sunday to get more freelance work done.
+I estimate that I am working 25 hours a week from home.
+My husband is putting in another 20 hours a week at home doing work that will further his career and hopefully lead to a high paying, tenure track job in a few years.

-Gazelle Intensity Works!
+Being Gazelle Intense Works!

-As anyone who has become Gazelle Intense knows, there is a period of adjustment when getting used to the austere lifestyle that is required.
+As anyone who has become gazelle intense knows, there is a period of adjustment when you have to get used to the austere lifestyle that is required.
 Let’s be honest—most people who have credit card debt have at least some of it because of a lack of impulse control and planning.

 How to Maintain Gazelle Intensity for Months (and Years)

 For us, since we love to eat out and now no longer eat out at all, we have decided that we will have one meal out every time we pay off a debt.
 To maintain your drive, pick one thing you used to enjoy spending money on in your old, less frugal lifestyle, and commit to enjoying that activity once when you achieve your assigned goal in your debt snowball.
 Keep it reasonable, less than $50, so you don’t derail your snowball, but give yourself that leeway to maintain your intensity.

-Being gazelle intense definitely has rewards—put yourself in a painful place for an intense while until the debt is paid off, then, begin to reap the rewards of all your hard work by living like no one else, as Dave Ramsey says.
+Being gazelle intense definitely has rewards.
+You put yourself in a painful place for an intense while until the debt is paid off.
+Then, you begin to reap the rewards of all your hard work.
+You can live like no one else, as Dave Ramsey says.